Diamond Wave Crochet Pattern (Tutorial + Video)

 Row 11: continue with yellow, sc in each st across, turn

 Repeat rows 4 – 11 until you have the required length.
-This is a picture of the blanket I am working on, it shows you how the pattern looks like in multiple repeats (pattern coming soon!)
+This is a picture of the blanket I am working on, it shows you what the pattern looks like in multiple repeats (pattern coming soon!)

 The final row is there to give you a flat seam, just like row 1.
 It also doesn’t skip stitches because you don’t want gaps in your project, instead, just make a sc in each.